ibm-cloud-docs/assistant/getting-started.md

     The page opens in a new tab.
 1. Say `hello` to your assistant, and watch it respond.
 You can share the URL with others who might want to try out your assistant.

-    **Note**: Unlike when you send test utterances to the service from the "Try it out" pane, standard usage charges apply to API calls that result from utterances that are submited to the chat widget.
+    Unlike when you send test utterances to the service from the "Try it out" pane, standard usage charges apply to API calls that result from utterances that are submitted to the chat widget.
+    {: important}

 ## Next steps
 {: #next-steps}

 This tutorial is built around a simple example.
-For a real application, you'll need to define some more interesting intents, some entities, and a more complex dialog that uses them both.
+For a real application, you need to define some more interesting intents, some entities, and a more complex dialog that uses them both.
 When you have a polished version of the assistant, you can integrate it with channels that your customers use, such as Slack.
-As traffic increases between the assistant and your customers, you can use the tools provided in the **Improve** tab to analyze real conversations, and identify areas for improvement.
+As traffic increases between the assistant and your customers, you can use the tools that are provided in the **Improve** tab to analyze real conversations, and identify areas for improvement.

-- Complete follow-on tutorials that build more advanced dialogs.
-Add standard nodes with the [Building a complex dialog](tutorial.html) tutorial or learn about slots with the [Adding a node with slots](tutorial-slots.html) tutorial.
+- Complete follow-on tutorials that build more advanced dialogs:
+    - Add standard nodes with the [Building a complex dialog](/docs/services/assistant/tutorial.html) tutorial.
+    - Learn about slots with the [Adding a node with slots](/docs/services/assistant/tutorial-slots.html) tutorial.
-- Check out more [sample apps](sample-applications.html) to get ideas.
+- Check out more [sample apps](/docs/services/assistant/sample-applications.html) to get ideas.